SvetlanaZhak/React-Portfolio-master/README.md

 # Svetlana Zhak's Portfolio

-Portfolio website created with React.js and Material-UI, hosted on Heroku.
+Portfolio website created with React.js and Material-UI, hosted on Heroku http://lana-zhak.herokuapp.com/.
 Hotjar is used to collect information about visitors.

 ![Portfolio](public/images/website.png)